-This article describes how to build a 4x4x4 RGB LED CUBE (Fig. 6) that is controlled by Arduino.
+In this project, you will learn how to build a 4x4x4 RGB LED CUBE that is controlled by Arduino.

 Download source code & schematics